Zonotopal algebra and forward exchange matroids: Construction of basis elements

 This is negative for sufficiently large $c$.
-Note that we fix a large $\alpha$ first and then we let $c$ grow. \end{proof} Using Theorem~\ref{Theorem:SplineLocallyPolynomial}, we can deduce the following Corollary. \begin{Corollary} The distribution $R^B_Z$ can be identified with a homogeneous polynomial of degree $\abs{Z}-r$. \end{Corollary}
+Note that we fix a large $\alpha$ first and then we let $c$ grow. \end{proof} Note that the distribution $R^B_Z$ does not change if we add or remove zero vectors from the list $Z$.
+Using Theorem~\ref{Theorem:SplineLocallyPolynomial}, we can deduce from Proposition~\ref{Proposition:BasisElementIsLocalPiece} the following corollary. \begin{Corollary} Let $\tilde Z$ be the list of vectors obtained from $Z$ by removing all copies of the zero vector.
+The distribution $R^B_Z=R^B_{\tilde Z}$ can be identified with a homogeneous polynomial of degree $|\tilde Z|-r$. \end{Corollary}

-\begin{Remark} The local pieces of the multivariate spline are uniquely determined by a certain equation (cf. {\cite[Theorems 9.5 and 9.7]{concini-procesi-book}}).
+\begin{Remark} The local pieces of the multivariate spline are uniquely determined by a certain equation (cf.~{\cite[Theorems 9.5 and 9.7]{concini-procesi-book}}).
 Taking into account Proposition~\ref{Proposition:BasisElementIsLocalPiece}, this gives us a different method to calculate the polynomials $R^B_Z$. \end{Remark}

 The following theorem that is due to Zhiqiang Xu yields another formula for the polynomials $R_Z^B$.
+It is a variant of Brion's formula \cite{brion-1988}.

 \begin{Theorem}[{\cite[Theorem 3.1.]{xu-2011}}] \XintroCard Let $c\in\R^X$ be a vector \st the hyperplane arrangement $\Hcal(X,c)$ is in general position.
 For a basis $B\in \BB(X)$, let $\theta_B \in V$ denote the vertex of $\Hcal(X,c)$ corresponding to $B$ (cf.~Subsection~\ref{Subsection:LeastMap}).
 Then